maleck13/goanode/README.md

  - Currently the dependencies in the package.json are hard coded.
 This makes it simple but not very useful to a wider audience
  - Cannot deal with deep user type defs yet
  - Not dealing with all the DSL just focused on the main bits for getting example working
+ - vendoring goa seems to cause issues with generation (not sure what the issue is yet)